pksX01/huggingface.js/packages/inference/README.md

 ## Finding appropriate models

-We have an informative documentation project called [Tasks](https://huggingface.co/tasks) to list available models for each task and explain how each task works in detail.
+We have an informative documentation project called [Tasks](https://huggingface.co/tasks), which lists available models for each task and explains how each task works in detail.

-It also contains demos, example outputs, and other resources should you want to dig deeper into the ML-side of things.
+It also contains demos, example outputs, and other resources should you want to dig deeper into the ML side of things.